- • Hemp seeds are extracted from the seeds of a hemp plant, Hemp sativa.

 In a large study on over 13,000 people, increased arginine intake corresponded with decreased levels of C-reactive protein (CRP), an inflammation marker.
 High levels of CRP are linked to heart diseases.

-The gamma-linolenic acid found in hemp seeds has also been linked to reduced inflammation, which may decrease the risk of heart disease.
+The gamma-linolenic acid found in hemp seeds has also been linked to reduced inflammation, which may decrease the risk of heart disease and improve heart health.

 Additionally, animal studies have shown that hemp seed oil or shelled hemp seeds nutrition rich compounds may reduce blood pressure, decrease the risk of blood clot formation and help the heart recover after a heart attack.

 Fatty acids may affect immune responses in your body.

 Studies suggest that your immune system depends on the balance of omega-6 and omega-3 fatty acids.

 Hemp seeds are a good source of polyunsaturated and essential fatty acids.
 They have about a 3:1 ratio of omega-6 to omega-3, which is considered optimal range.